ridaqazi-cs/AI-Checkers-Game/README.md

-# 🧠 AI Checkers Game with Reinforcement Learning
+# AI Checkers Game with Reinforcement Learning

 This is a fully functional Checkers game implemented in **Python** using **Pygame**.
 It includes an **AI opponent powered by Q-learning**, a form of reinforcement learning.
-The AI can improve its gameplay via self-play and supports multiple difficulty levels, game modes, and a live stats dashboard.
+The AI can improve its gameplay via training and supports multiple difficulty levels, game modes, and a live stats dashboard.

 ---